ameersarwar/cross_expression/README.md

 The function compares each gene pair and reports the p-values of cross-expression before (`cross_pvalue`) and after (`cross_padj`) Benjamini-Hochberg false discovery rate (FDR) multiple test correction.
 It also reports whether the p-values (after FDR) are significant (`cross_sig`) at `alpha ≤ 0.05` as well as the p-values of these genes' co-expression (`co_pvalue`) after FDR correction.
 You can play with the other parameters to test how the output changes.

-The most important feature of `cross` is `cross_sig`, so let us only keep the gene pairs with significant cross-expression.
+A critical feature of `cross` is `cross_sig`, so let us only keep the gene pairs with significant cross-expression.
 ```{r}
 cross = cross[as.logical(cross$cross_sig),]
 head(cross)